signl4/docs/integrations/midio/midio.md

 ## How to Integrate

-If you’re familiar with Postman, the overall concept is quite similar.

-You can use the HTTP Fetch node to send the HTTP POST request to SIGNL4 in order to trigger the alert.
+Integrating SIGNL4 with Midio is straightforward.
+You can easily add SIGNL4 mobile alerting to your workflows to send or close reliable mobile alerts.

-For your convenience, there is a ready-to-use package called "SIGNL4 – Mobile Alerting".
-You can add this package and adapt it to suit your needs.
+For your convenience, there is a ready-to-use package called "SIGNL4 – Mobile Alerting" encapsulating the [SIGNL4 outbound webhook](https://docs.signl4.com/integrations/webhook/webhook.html).
+You can add this package and adapt it to suite your needs.

 A project in Midio then looks like this: